Ekwe

 An Ekwe is an Igbo traditional musical instrument.
-The ekwe is a type of drum with rectangular cavity 'slits' in the hollowed out wooden interior.
-The ekwe is made out of wood and most commonly a tree trunk.
-The ekwe comes in a variety of sizes and designs and each size is determined by the purpose it is being used for.
+The ekwe is a slit drum with rectangular slits in the surface and a hollow interior.
+The ekwe is made out of wood, most commonly a log or a section of one.
+The ekwe comes in a variety of sizes and designs; the size is determined according to the purpose.
 An ekwe can be used for traditional cultural events, or it can be used for music.
 The ekwe is also used as a type of talking drum communicating, in the past, with others at long distances.
-The ekwe's rhythm gives different rhythms from celebration to emergencies.
+Ekwe players use different rhythms for different purposes, from celebrations to emergencies.